wilvk/winvimbuild/README.md

 # winvimbuild

-This is a Powershell script to download and install all prerequisites for building Vim on Windows 7 or later.
+This is a Powershell script to download and install all prerequisites for building Vim with AutoComplete for Node.js on Windows 7 or later.

 It additionally builds Vim and YouCompleteMe for 64 bit systems based on the master code branches for both.